hodyroff/scs-training/cluster-stacks.md

 KUBE_EDITOR="sed -i 's#version: v1.30.10#version: v1.32.0#'" kubectl -n cluster edit cluster docker-testcluster
 ```

+### Assignments

+1. Upgrade Kubernetes version of workload cluster from [Quickstart guide assignments](#6-quickstart-guide)
+   to 1.31
+2. Verify Kubernetes version and proper function of the workload cluster

 ## 10. Debugging and Troubleshooting

 In case of cluster not working as expected there are steps you can take to